-After you sign up for Office 365, the very first thing you would want to do is add a domain name.
-Make sure you own the domain name, otherwise you can’t add the domain name.
+After you sign up for Office 365, the very first thing you have to do is add a domain name.
+Make sure you own the domain name and have access to domain hosting account’s control panel, otherwise you can’t add the domain name.
 You will be stuck at verification page.
-In this post, I will show steps to add domain name in Office 365.
+In this post, I will show steps to add domain name in Office 365 using Office365 portal.

 Add Domain Name in Office 365

-Type your domain name that you want to add as shown above.
+Enter the domain name that you want to add.
+Here I am adding mustbegeek.com as shown above.
 Click Next.

+As you can see above, I have added the TXT value in my DNS.
 It might take 1 minute to 24 hours for the TXT record to replicate to all public DNS servers on the Internet.
 So wait for about at least 5 minutes before clicking next button.
-Click Next on Office 365 domain verification page.
+Click Verify on Office 365 domain verification page.